envision125/tamb/README.md

 Copyright © 2025, Mextrix Design LLC

+##  Website Sum-Up
+Build a dynamic and mobile first approach website for a non-profit organization.

+ORG: Nu Alpha Kappa Fraternity

-## 🚀 Project Structure
+##  Website Folder Structure

-Inside of your Astro project, you'll see the following folders and files:
+Inside of the Astro website, you'll see the following folders and files:

 ```text
 ├── public/